Error analysis for a statistical finite element method: Introduction

-on a bounded domain $\Omega$ with Dirichlet boundary conditions.
-The \emph{statistical} component of the statFEM solution arises from the placement of a stochastic process prior on the forcing term $f$ and, possibly, the differential operator $\mathcal{L}$ or some of its parameters.
+on a bounded domain $\Omega$ with zero Dirichlet boundary conditions.
+The statistical component of the statFEM solution arises from the placement of a stochastic process prior on the source term $f$ and, possibly, the differential operator $\mathcal{L}$ or some of its parameters.
 Doing this induces a stochastic process prior over the solution $u$.
 After hyperparameter estimation and inclusion of additional levels of statistical modelling~\citep{KennedyOHagan2002}, which may account for various modelling discrepancies, one uses Bayesian inference to obtain a posterior distribution over the PDE solution given the measurement data.
-The posterior can then predict the system behaviour at previously unseen data locations and provide associated uncertainty quantification.
-See \citet{Girolami2021} and \citet{Duffin2021} for applications of this methodology to different types of PDEs and \citet{Abdulle2021} for a somewhat different approach focusing on random meshes.
+The posterior can then be used predict the system behaviour at previously unseen data locations and provide associated uncertainty quantification.
+See~\citep{Girolami2021, Duffin2021, koh2023stochastic} for applications of this methodology to different types of PDEs and~\citep{Abdulle2021} for a somewhat different approach focusing on random meshes.
 In any non-trivial setting, computation of the prior for $u$ from that placed on $f$ requires solving the PDE~\eqref{eq:pde-intro}.
-In statFEM the PDE is solved using \emph{finite elements}.
+In statFEM, the PDE is solved using finite elements.
 Due to their tractability, Gaussian processes (GPs) are often the method of choice for modelling physical phenomena.
-In our PDE setting Gaussian processes are particularly convenient because a GP prior, $f_\GP$, on $f$ induces a GP prior, $u_\GP$, on $u$ if the PDE is linear (see Figure~\ref{fig:intro-gp}).
-The induced prior $u_\GP$ has been studied in \citet{Owhadi2015} and \citet[Section~3.1.2]{Cockayne2017}.
+In the PDE setting that we consider Gaussian processes are particularly convenient because a GP prior, $f_\GP$, on $f$ induces a GP prior, $u_\GP$, on $u$ if the PDE is linear (see Fig.\@~\ref{fig:intro-gp}).
+The induced prior $u_\GP$ has been studied in~\citep{Owhadi2015, Raissi2017} and Section~3.1.2 of~\citep{Cockayne2017}.
 Although $u_\GP$ is generally not available in closed form, it is straightforward to approximate its mean and covariance functions from those of $f_\GP$ by using finite elements.